blagae/whitakers_words/README.md

 # Development

-## virtualenv
+## virtual environment

 You are advised to use `virtualenv` or `venv` when modifying any code.
-The project currently runs on Python 3.9, using some improvements of the type hinting system, but it could probably run on older versions as well.
+The project currently runs on Python 3.9, using some improvements of the type hinting system, but it could probably run on older versions as well with minimal modifications.

+The folder `venv/` is ignored by the git config, so this is the suggested name for your venv.

 ## Test instructions